virtual-labs/exp-schematic-transistor-xor-xnor-gate-spice-code-iiith/experiment/experiment-name.md

-## Design of NAND, NOR Gates using SPICE Code
+## Design of XOR, XNOR Gates using SPICE Code